harshaldesai01/Rethink-UX-Internship-Challenge/README.md

    * Run the `ResNet50`, `SeResNext50`, `DenseNet121` and `MobileNet_V2` notebooks from the `src` directory.
    * Run the `Final Blending` notebook on the generated outputs from the three notebooks.

-Also predicted probabilities of all the models are provided in `Probabilities` folder which can directly be used for ensemble experiments
+Also predicted probabilities of all the models are provided in `Probabilities` folder which can be directly used.